xunilrj/sandbox/sources/cpp/packedvsnode/readme.md

 This instruction would just do "RAX += RBX".
 Where "RAX" and "RBX" are register inside the CPU.
 You can imagine CPU register as variables (in this case ints) that reside inside the CPU and so have "zero" cost of access.

-Altought it is insanely difficult to actually estimate the cost of an instruction, a "ADD" like this using only registers takes just one cycle.
+Although it is insanely difficult to actually estimate the cost of an instruction, a "ADD" like this using only registers takes just one cycle.

 ```
 Instruction Operands    Ops Latency